Topic: Employee Recognition

 • Create a recognition moment with their team.
 Not all employees may want a huge, public recognition event, but most would like to be honored in front of their teams.
 So schedule time to celebrate the employee’s career together, whether it’s with their immediate team only or a larger group of peers and leaders.

-5) Don’t try to build it all yourself.
+5. Don’t try to build it all yourself

 While many companies try and build their own employee recognition programs, for large organizations, this can be a daunting task.
-So find a partner who knows how to handle companies of your size; one who can navigate a diverse set of employees, in multiple locations, in multiple countries.
+So find a partner who knows how to handle companies of your size, who can navigate a diverse set of employees, in multiple locations, in multiple countries.
 One who understands the complexities of large organizations, who offers both online and offline solutions, and one who will listen to your unique needs and goals.

-Consider Culture Cloud Recognition
+Consider Culture Cloud for employee recognition

 The results of an effective employee recognition program are impressive—78% of employees are highly engaged when they feel strong recognition from their organization (compared to 34% who get weak recognition).